-3.2.2 The Project
+3.2.1 The Project

 In this method, the students may be grouped and each group may be given a project to work on.
 Each group should have a leader who will see to the early completion of the project.
-The problem with this method is that not all members of the project group will participate in the project.
-This implies that, it encourages laziness among the students, it can be expensive in terms of resources and time, hence frustrating to the students.
-However, its advantages include encouragement of originality and use of initiative on the part of the students, development of spirit of co-operation and team work among learners, etc.
+The problem with this approach is that not all members of the project group will participate in the project.
+This implies that, it encourages laziness among the students.
+The method has many advantages

-3.2.3 The Film and Picture
+3.2.2 The Film and Picture

+This is a new method to the teaching and learning of education.
 In this method, the teacher becomes a manager.
 He has to prepare the place where the film will take place.
 It is also the responsibility of the teacher to prepare the minds of his students ready for the film show.
 The teacher has less work to do.
 If the film also has sound as a result of which the students will see and hear the sound at the same time.
-But if the film does not have sound, it means that the teacher will have to relate the stories to the students.
+But if the film does not have sound, it means that the teacher will have to relate the stories to his students.
 In this method, both the slides and film strips will be used.
 It is also the responsibility of the teacher to operate the slide and film strip projectors: The teacher has to look for an appropriate film which is very much related to what he is teaching his students.
 The teacher must not forget to give questions to the students after the film show.
-This method attends to students' sense of seeing and hearing simultaneously.
-It is usually lively and boredom is prevented.
-It can however be costly in terms of finance and time.

-3.2.4 Educational Broadcasting: Radio and Television
+3.2.3 Educational Broadcasting: Radio and Television

 Religious teachers may take their students to radio and television station to teach and their teaching will be relayed later.
 If this happens, it will be possible for students at home to learn from such a radio or television programme.
 Also, sermons can be preached by the religious leaders, religious drama or plays can also be staged, recitation and memorization can also be organized by radio and television station.
 Also religious education programmes can take place in the radio and television station.
 With this method, students will have the opportunity to hear and see (in case of a television) how the thing is being done.
-The method can also be costly.
-It involves travelling to the radio or television stations.
-Hence, risk is involved.
+The method also has many disadvantages and advantages.

-3.2.5 The Dramatisation
+3.2.4 The Dramatisation

 Dramatization is one of the methods of moral teaching and learning religious education.
 In this method, students will act and speak as they dramatise the story or event.
 Dramatization is always a follow up to the teacher's discussion of a particular topic.
 The students will have to participate fully.
 The drama could be radio taped, video - recorded or filmed as this will afford the students the opportunity to make reference to it from time to time or replay the event or story any time they feel like doing so.
-The method encourages active learners' participation and make retention high.
-Its major disadvantage is that it consumes time.
+The method has many advantages and disadvantages.

-3.2.6 Demonstration
+3.2.5 Demonstration

 This is an activity - based teaching where the teacher demonstrates actions with some objects to bring any point clearer to the students.
-For activity - based teaching, the teacher can follow certain procedure in teaching any particular topic.
+For activity - based teaching, the teacher can follow certain procedure in teaching any particular topic under Tawhid and Figh.
 For instance, the teaching of Iman (the belief in the existence of one and only Allah (SWT), some experiments can be performed by the students under the guidance of the teacher.
-The same approach can also be used for some important topics in the Bible such as the parable of the shower or even in Traditional religion.
-Though this method cannot be effectively use to teach large class, it arouses the interest of the learners, increase the rate of retention among other advantages, it is quite expensive in terms of time.
+The same approach can also be used for some important topics in the Bible or even in Traditional religion.

-3.2.7 The Story Telling
+3.2.6 The Story Telling